 Coral reefs provide enormous economic value to humanity and are gaining increasing attention from donors, philanthropists, and governments.
-This webinar explores the use of Conservation Trust Funds and Impact Investing to support coral reef conservation.
+This webinar explored the use of Conservation Trust Funds and Impact Investing to support coral reef conservation.
 Conservation Trust Funds (CTFs) are private, legally independent institutions that provide sustainable financing for biodiversity conservation.
 Impact Investing is investing in companies, organizations, and funds with the intention of generating measurable social and environmental impact alongside a financial return.
-Specifically, the webinar discusses how protected area, national, and regional CTFs can raise, manage, and invest financing for coral reef conservation and restoration.
-The webinar also reviews how impact investing can be used to manage coral reef areas through public private partnerships.
+Specifically, the webinar discussed how protected area, national, and regional CTFs can raise, manage, and invest financing for coral reef conservation and restoration.
+The webinar also reviewed how impact investing can be used to manage coral reef areas through public private partnerships.

 This webinar is sponsored by the opens in a new windowInternational Coral Reef Initiative (ICRI), an informal partnership which strives to preserve coral reefs and related ecosystems around the world, as part of its collaboration with the Conservation Finance Alliance for promoting innovative financing for coral reef conservation.